Parallel-NetCDF/E3SM-IO/docs/INSTALL.md

     + Add HDF5 installation path (--with-hdf5=/path/to/implementation) that
       contains the HDF5 library.
 This is required when running the benchmark with HDF5 based I/O methods.
-    + Add HDF5 log-based VOL installation path (--with-logvol=/path/to/implementation).
+    + Add the installation path of the Log VOL connector (--with-logvol=/path/to/implementation).
 This is required when running the benchmark with command-line option `-a hdf5_log -x log`.
     + Add ADIOS installation path (--with-adios2=/path/to/implementation) to